 - Egg Wash, optional (See Note 2)

 Cook sausage in a large skillet over medium heat, stirring frequently and breaking the sausage up into small pieces, until the sausage is no longer pink, about 10 minutes.
 Drain well on paper towels.

 Unroll dough into a rectangular shape on a parchment lined baking sheet.
-Sprinkle on sausage and cheese to within 1-inch of all edges.
+(See Note 3).
+Sprinkle on cheese and sausage to within 1-inch of all edges.

-Starting with one long end, roll-up jelly role style as tightly as possible, pinching other long end to seal; pinch ends and tuck under to seal.
+Starting with one long end, roll-up jelly roll style as tightly as possible, pinching other long end to seal; pinch ends and tuck under to seal.